syjem/secrets_generator/README.md

 # Secret Generators

-A simplified application for secret generations that fetches 32 random secret keys from a Flask API.
+An application that fetches random secret keys from a Flask API.

 #### Built with